Home > Atmosphere

 • Create atmospheric effects using glow and curves

-• Add realistic lamp lighting and dust particles
+• Add realistic lamp light and dust effects

 Level: Advanced